-This is the vision statement from NJCOS chairman Bruce Chudacoff and the Leadership Committee:
+This is the vision statement from NJCOS president Bruce Chudacoff and the Leadership Committee:

 Young Jewish children will be raised primarily by their parents and in their synagogues and JCCs with a view toward inculcating in them a basic knowledge or Judaism and the tools to develop self-esteem and self-reliance.
 Parents will use existing programs such as the PJ Library to assist their children in the early stages of development.

 As Jewish boys and girls enter Kindergarten and First Grade, they will have the opportunity to join the Tiger Cub and Cub Scout programs of the BSA.
 The programs, operated by chartered organizations such as local JCCs, synagogues, temples, Chabad Houses and JWV posts, will help them develop leadership skills, lifelong friendships and social skills as well as a more comprehensive grounding in Judaism through the religious emblem program.
 Additional partnerships with such groups as PJ Our Way and Jewish fraternities will further their Jewish identities as they grow older.
 Parallel programs for girls can provide them with the same opportunities.